dealerexpress/brandl-mobility-app-loader/README.md

 <img align="right" width="220" src="https://storage.googleapis.com/dx-cdn-public/dx-shared/browser-scripts/brandl-mobility-app-loader/v1/assets/screenshot.png">Add a Brandl Mobility credit app to any site using the javascript loader.
 Simply copy a few lines into your site and that's it.
 The module is less than 2kb gzipped minified and has zero dependencies.

-**Requires your site is listed at brandlmobility.com.** If you're not already listed at [brandlmobility.com](https://www.brandlmobility.com). contact us and see about getting your mobility dealership listed.
-No additional security measures within your own site is required.
+**Requires that your site is listed at brandlmobility.com.** If you're not already listed at [brandlmobility.com](https://www.brandlmobility.com), contact us and see about getting your mobility dealership listed.
+No additional security measures within your own site are required.

 ### Next Step
-Share this page with your webmaster, below are the technical installation and usage instructions.
+Share this page with your webmaster.
+Below are the technical installation and usage instructions.

 -----